AltamashA/mongoDb/README.md

+# MongoDB on Kubernetes
-This is a template to use for GKE + MongoDB setup for statefulSets
+This is a template to use for AWS/GKE + MongoDB setup for statefulSets All these info are collected from web and we don't maintain this.
-# mongoDb
-Have kubernetes .yaml files for Setting up a cluster